Ordina-JTech/Ordina-JTech.github.io/_posts/2017-11-12-a-fool-with-a-tool-is-still-a-fool.md

 ---
+layout: post
+authors: [ivo_woltring]
-title: "A fool with a tool is still a fool"
+title: 'A fool with a tool is still a fool'
-date: 2017-11-12 20:48:54 +0100
-categories: programming agile tools
-author: ivonet
+image: /img/blogs/tools.jpg
+tags: [Programming, Agile, Tools]
+category: Programming
+comments: true
 ---

 > A fool with a tool is still a fool